Opentrons/Protocols/protocols/1adec6-3/README.md

 2. [P20 8-Channel Pipette (GEN2)](https://shop.opentrons.com/collections/ot-2-pipettes/products/8-channel-electronic-pipette) will mix library in corresponding column.
 3. [P20 8-Channel Pipette (GEN2)](https://shop.opentrons.com/collections/ot-2-pipettes/products/8-channel-electronic-pipette) will transfer 1µL from the corresponding column of the Small Molecule Library Plate to the same column of the destination plate.
 4. [P20 8-Channel Pipette (GEN2)](https://shop.opentrons.com/collections/ot-2-pipettes/products/8-channel-electronic-pipette) will drop used tips in the waste bin.
+5. **Optional**: [P300 8-Channel Pipette (GEN2)](https://shop.opentrons.com/collections/ot-2-pipettes/products/8-channel-electronic-pipette) will pick up tips, mix column, drop tip (repeat for each column), if **Mix with P300-Multi** is set to **Yes**.
-5. Steps 1-4 will repeat for each column/destination plate.
+6. Steps 1-5 will repeat for each column/destination plate.
-6. End of the protocol.
+7. End of the protocol.

 ### Process
 1. Input your protocol parameters above.